Guppy Troup: Style

 Troup has been known for wearing flashy outfits while bowling; the Pittsburgh Press Bob Kravitz called him the PBA Tour's "gaudiest dresser".
 He said of his style of dress that "People tuned in to see what kind of pants I'd be wearing.
 They didn't care how I bowled."
 Troup has supplemented his attire with accessories that have included gold jewellery and sunglasses.
 Other items he has worn have had fish images on them, including pants, shoes, and earrings.
 Troup also has a strike celebration, a forward hip movement that he named the "Gup Thrust."
 In 1988, sportswriter Frank Deford called Troup "about the only pro bowler these days with a flamboyant public persona."

 Personal life

 Troup resides in Taylorsville, North Carolina.
-He is widowed, and has a son, Kyle, who became a PBA member and started bowling on the PBA Tour.
+He is a widower, and has a son, Kyle, who became a PBA member and started bowling on the PBA Tour.
 Kyle won his first title in May 2015 at the PBA Wolf Open in Shawnee, Oklahoma.
 This win made Guppy and Kyle Troup the fourth father-and-son combination to each win titles on the standard PBA Tour.
 Dick Weber/Pete Weber, Don Johnson/Jimmy Johnson and Don McCune/Eugene McCune preceded the Troups, and the group has since been joined by Eugene and Kevin McCune.